GotCms/GotCms/README.md

 - Session Auto Start: Off

-## More information
+## Installation

-Go to the website, it will be redirected to /install and follow instructions.
+Go to the website, it will redirect you to /install.
+Please follow instructions, there'are only five steps:
+- Language
+- License
+- Pre-configuration
+- Database connection
+- Configuration

+Adminstration is accessible with /admin in URL.

-Go to /admin to manage website, create documents, documents types, datatypes, views, layouts, scripts, ...
+After you can manage your website, create documents, documents types, datatypes, views, layouts, scripts, ...

 All contents are stored in database and works with stream wrapper.